aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```bash
 vi /etc/snort/snort.conf
 ```
-> (Remember: editing using vi involves pressing “i” to insert/edit text, then *Esc*, “:wq” to write changes and quit)
+> (Remember: editing using vi involves pressing "i" to insert/edit text, then *Esc*, ":wq" to write changes and quit)

 Scroll through the config file and, take notice of these details:

 -   In a production environment you would configure Snort to to correctly identify which traffic is considered LAN traffic, and which IP addresses are known to run various servers (this is also configured in snort.debian.conf).
 In this case, we will leave these settings as is.

--   Note the line “var RULE\_PATH /etc/snort/rules”: this is where the IDS signatures are stored.
+-   Note the line "var RULE\_PATH /etc/snort/rules": this is where the IDS signatures are stored.

--   Note the presence of a Back Orifice detector preprocessor “bo”.
+-   Note the presence of a Back Orifice detector preprocessor "bo".
 Back Orifice was a Windows Trojan horse that was popular in the 90s.

--   We have already seen the “sfportscan” preprocessor in practice, detecting various kinds of port scans.
+-   We have already seen the "sfportscan" preprocessor in practice, detecting various kinds of port scans.

--   The “arpspoof” preprocessor is described as experimental, and is not enabled by default.
+-   The "arpspoof" preprocessor is described as experimental, and is not enabled by default.

--   Towards the end of the config file are “include” lines, which specify which of the rule files in RULE\_PATH are in effect.
-As is common, lines beginning with “\#” are ignored, which is used to list disabled rule files.
+-   Towards the end of the config file are "include" lines, which specify which of the rule files in RULE\_PATH are in effect.
+As is common, lines beginning with "\#" are ignored, which is used to list disabled rule files.
 There are rule files for detecting known exploits, attacks against services such as DNS and FTP, denial of service (DoS) attacks, and so on.

 Add the following line below the other include rules (at the end of the file):

 `include \$RULE\_PATH/my.rules`

 Save your changes to snort.conf
-> (For example, in vi, press Esc, then type “:wq”).
+> (For example, in vi, press Esc, then type ":wq").
-> Hint: you may find it easier to use Esc, then type “:w” to write your changes to disk and then type “:q” to exit (or "x" shorthand for "wq").
+> Hint: you may find it easier to use Esc, then type ":w" to write your changes to disk and then type ":q" to exit (or "x" shorthand for "wq").

 Run this command, to create your new rule file: